-- Discovering why the pupil became involved; - Establishing wrongdoing and need for change as appropriate; - Informing parents or guardians to help change the attitude of the pupil

-Title Behaviour Last MCA Review Date: May 2023 Written by: VP Pastoral (KD) Board of Trustees Review: June 2023

-9.7 When dealing with bullying, the following disciplinary steps can be taken:

-- Official warnings to cease bullying behaviours;

-- Detention;

-- Internal exclusion;

-- Suspension;

-- Permanent exclusion.

-9.8 The policy is promoted and implemented throughout the Academy.
-For example:

-- Anti-Bullying information posters;

-- 'I Need A Chat' boxes outside the offices of every Head of Year;

-- Information and guidance within the student planner;

-- Assemblies on Anti-Bullying and

-- The PSCHE curriculum.

-9.9 It is expected that staff respond to all reports of bullying in a sensitive and swift manner.
+- Establishing wrong doing and need for change as appropriate; - Informing parents/carers to help change the attitude of the student - 9.7 When dealing with bullying, the following disciplinary steps can be taken: - Official warnings to cease bullying behaviours; - Detention; - Behaviour Support Unit; - Suspension; - Permanent exclusion. - 9.8 The policy is promoted and implemented throughout the Academy.
+For example: - A Safe Space operates in the APC 2 every lunchtime where students are able to 'pop in' and can report any incidents of bullying. - The 'I Need a Chat' box is located outside the office of every Head of Year.
+Students can drop their name into the box and a Designated Safeguarding Lead will find them at an appropriate time to discuss what is on their mind. - Assemblies on Anti-Bullying and - The PSCHERSE curriculum. - 9.9 It is expected that staff respond to all reports of bullying in a sensitive and swift manner.
 Students are reminded regularly that Mossbourne Community Academy has a culture of communication and disclosure.
 There is an expectation that parents and/or carers inform Academy staff should they suspect, or know, their child is being bullied.
 The planner also details important agencies outside of the Academy such as the NSPCC where students can seek support.

-10 Harassment
+10. Harassment

-10.1 Harassment may be defined as any hostile or offensive act or expression by a person against another person who interferes with the peace and security of that person, makes them fear for their safety, or reduces their quality of life.

-10.2 Implicit in our ethos as an Academy is the fact that we believe we are all equal regardless of race, colour, culture, gender, sexual orientation, disability or religion.
-We are an anti-racist Academy.
+- 10.1 Definition: Harassment may be defined as any hostile or offensive act or expression by a person against another person who interferes with the peace and security of that person, makes them fear for their safety, or reduces their quality of life. - 10.2 Implicit in our ethos as an Academy is the fact that we believe we are all equal regardless of ethnicity, culture, gender, sexual orientation, disability or religion.
+We are an actively antiracist academy.
 The ethos of the Academy therefore fosters the spirit of regard and respect for each other and for all members of the community to feel valued and respected.
-As an educational establishment we also recognise that learning and growth can only take place when students and staff have the self-confidence, well-being and security that comes from being fully valued and respected and from experiencing equality of opportunity.
+As an educational establishment we also recognise that learning and growth can only take place when students and staff have the self- confidence, well-being and security that comes from being fully valued and respected and from experiencing equality of opportunity.
 Harassment has no place in our community and will not be tolerated.